NetunoFLEX/hacker-site/README.md

 # WARNING!

-simple hmtl template (no CSS, only js)
+simple html template (no CSS, only js)

 this template cannot be used for commercial stuffs if u wanna buy the code to sell or made any shit (idc) send me a DM on discord